todogroup/governance/community-structure/roles.md

 - Serve as Code of Conduct stewards

 ## Ambassadors (Individuals)
-Advocates on TODO’s values and mission globally and/or locally
+Advocates for TODO’s values and mission globally and/or locally

 - Organize and lead local chapters and meetups
 - Localize TODO initiatives (e.g., translations, adapting resources to regional contexts) and advocate in their region